-- It is our conjecture that most current Power systems supporting Computer Carts are not properly designed for this application and technically cannot fulfill power requirements for a sustained period and furthermore do not allow IT infrastructure to evolve.
+- It is our conjecture that most current Power systems supporting Computer Carts are not properly designed for this application and technically cannot fulfil power requirements for a sustained period and furthermore do not allow IT infrastructure to evolve.

-- Therefore we can confidently state that this application is both Mission Critical and that it is technically challenging.
+- Therefore, we can confidently state that this application is both Mission Critical and that it is technically challenging.
 If the customer understands and accepts this – there is no logic or value in them putting up with a low spec, cheap battery solution that is simply not designed to meet the challenge.

 Take a typical Hospital scenario with a 500Wh battery and a pro-rated warranty to 60% over 5 years.
 Sounds good?
 Well consider this:

 - A typical cart infrastructure pulls 40W per hour if used.
-That is 960Wh for 24 hour.
+That is 960Wh for 24 hours.

-Hot Swapping is the only rational solution.
+Hot Swapping is the only rational solution for heavy power needs.

 These tend to run a lighter load, usually 25W an hour, with much lower sleep mode power.
 A typical battery capacity is 3x 85Wh = 255Wh.
 Yet these batteries tend to have no warranty on capacity retention and a poor reputation on this.
 Their specification and technical design imply a short life in a high cycle environment.
 Less than a year.
 In fact, these batteries are likely to be below 60% of original capacity within 6 months.